 - Natural Language Processing (NLP) – Covers everything related to human language: contextual reading, writing, speaking, interpreting etc. It deals with automatic manipulation and understanding of a text in either written or spoken form.
 Natural language processing is used, for example, for the purpose of sentiment analysis.

 - Computer Vision – Focused on finding patterns and extracting information from visuals, and obtaining actionable insights based on image or video analysis.
-You’re probably familiar with one of the most popular applications of computer vision – face recognition.
+You’re probably familiar with one of the most popular applications of computer vision development solutions – face recognition.

 - Cognitive Computing – This subset focuses on mimicking the thought process as closely to a human brain as possible, aiming to teach the machine to analyse contexts and solve complex problems similarly to humans.